 The earlier you visit Los Pinareños in the day, the more fruit they have.
 When we went, around 3:30pm on a Friday afternoon, the pickings were a little slim, but they still had a little bit left of the following: plantains, coconuts, yuca, papaya, bananas, and sugarcane.

 Cuban coffee is unique because it's served in a “thimble” sized cup with sugar and no milk.
 These one-sip-sized coffee hits are delicious and helpful in getting you caffeinated!

-If you pass any window labeled a “ventanita,” stop there for a coffee and gain a sense of the community that not only the drink – but the stand and people who work there – provide.
+If you pass any window labeled a “ventanita,” stop for a coffee to gain a sense of the community that – not only the drink – but the stand and people who work there provide.

 Buy Cuban Pastries at Arahi’s Bakery

-We wanted some guava and cheese pastries to take home for our next day, in Florida.
+We wanted some guava and cheese pastries to take home for the next day in Florida.
 Dan and I also wanted to support more local small businesses when we visited Little Havana.

-Thus, we stopped at Arahi’s bakery on our way back north and purchased two delicious pastries: a sweet guava empanada and a custardy slice of cake.
-(We’re still not sure what the cake was because there was a language barrier, but it was yummy!)
+So we stopped at Arahi's bakery on our way back north to purchase two delicious pastries: a sweet guava empanada and a custardy slice of cake.
+(We're still unsure what the cake was because of a language barrier, but it was yummy!)